 The program also provides basic instruction for state park employees to help them lead paddling trips for the public.

 Increase appreciation for nature by making outdoor recreation enjoyable.

 Create conservation stewards of the future.

-The paddlesports training, generally offered in the spring and fall, involves 16 hours of intense instruction with expert American Canoe Association (ACA) instructors who coach attendees through the rigorous ACA Coastal Day Trip Leader course.
+The paddlesports training, generally offered in the spring and fall, involves 16 hours of intense instruction with expert American Canoe Association (ACA) instructors who coach attendees through the rigorous ACA Kayak Touring Trip Leader course.
 This course focuses on technical proficiency, trip planning, leadership skills, risk assessment and group management, an excellent fit for creating future generations of safe paddlers and trip leaders.